ScienceParkStudyGroup/rna-seq-lesson/_episodes/02-experimental-design-considerations.md

 The number of replicates is one of the critical parameter related to the power of an analysis.
 But first, let's discuss what you understand by "replicates".

 > ## Discussion
-> What sort of replicates can you name?
+> What sort of replicates can you name in a typical RNA-seq experiment?
 {: .discussion}

 Two types of experimental replicates coexist: **technical replicates** or **biological replicates**.